 Organizer: James Chadwick Johnson

-As more than ½ of the human population now lives in rapidly expanding urban centres, urbanization is a particularly important example of rapid environmental change.
+As more than ½ of the human population now lives in rapidly expanding urban centres, urbanization is a particularly important example of ‘human-induced rapid environmental change’ (HIREC).
 The impact that urbanization has on the biota and ecosystems around us has unknown consequences for the long-term sustainability of habitats (both human and non-human).
-We propose a symposium, well-balanced across taxa, that addresses several emerging themes in the behavioural ecology of urban organisms.
+We will present a symposium, well-balanced across taxa, that addresses several emerging themes in the behavioural ecology of urban organisms.
 In particular, we aim to highlight theory and data that address the intuitive idea that behavioural plasticity in these rapidly changing environments is key for the success of urban organisms.
 Second, we ask participants to emphasize the benefits of coupling mechanistic and functional approaches in studies of urban behaviour.
 Third, we address a relatively new theme in urban ecology by examining the implications of spatial/environmental heterogeneity within and across cities.
-Indeed, this latter issue has the potential to help us understand (predict) how urbanization can affect behaviour (and potentially biodiversity) differently across the landscape.
-We bring a vibrant and diverse group of eager symposium participants (e.g. researchers from varied career stages and histories of ABS participation) and a pair of seasoned urban behavior researchers as organizers that will shepherd the discussion to yield the highest impact.
-It is our great hope that you will see fit to fund this timely symposium.
+Indeed, this latter issue has the potential to help us understand (predict) how HIREC can affect behaviour (and potentially biodiversity) differently across the landscape.
+We bring a vibrant and diverse group of symposium participants (e.g. researchers from varied career stages and histories of ABS participation) and a pair of seasoned urban behavior researchers as organizers that will shepherd the discussion to yield the highest impact.

 Organizers: Stacy Rosenbaum, University of Notre Dame and Elizabeth Archie, University of Notre Dame